NucleaPeon/QTCIDE/README.md

-In order to improve speed of development and general program deployment, this system will have drag and drop functionality as well as built in third party library management, build system and documentation functionality.
+In order to improve speed of development and general program deployment, this system will have drag and drop functionality as well as built in third party library management, build system integration, consistent styling options and automatic documentation generation.